CodeVinayak/ChatGPT-Plus/readme.md

 License

 VelocityAI is released under the MIT License.
-See LICENSE.md for more information.